 It’s strange to think that while current students may one day share my sentiments, their memories will differ dramatically from mine.
 Their “words of the day” don’t require chalk and erasers because they’re most likely written on a Smartboard.
 Flashcards have probably been replaced with mathematically-focused computer games.
 And most parents can now celebrate their child’s tests scores before ever seeing the evidence through online grade books via learning management systems.
-As a market research analyst, I especially appreciate one educational technology advancement in particular: Adaptive Learning Systems (ALSs).
+As a technology industry market research analyst, I especially appreciate one educational technology advancement in particular: Adaptive Learning Systems (ALSs).

 I hate to admit it, but with all the web-based services and on-demand viewing, I have become enamored with binge-watching.
 I recently binged on an HBO series called True Detective (I highly recommend it–it’s some groundbreaking stuff).
 One of the primary characters, Rust, seems to have a form of ESP when it comes to things he sees and how he interprets them within the context of each other.
 His dedication to looking deeper with a true sense of conviction works for a greater good in resolving issues and questions.
 As I watched for the entertainment of it all, it made me think about how we often gloss over the deeper meaning of issues we encounter on a daily basis.